WHMHammer/robust-mini-batch-gradient-descent/README.md

 - Proposed the convolutional pre-processing step

-- Implemented all parts of the modified MBGD model, except for the Huber loss
+- Implemented all parts of the modified MBGD model, except for the Huber loss (forward loss)

-- Implemented the polynomial regression model and its helper functions
+- Implemented the polynomial regression model and related helper functions

 - Implemented the helper functions for the tests